TOP 10 Countries by Net Migration Rate (2025)

 Global context: the United Nations estimates that the world had about 304 million international migrants in 2024, while the World Bank estimated officially recorded remittances to low- and middle-income countries at about $685 billion in 2024 and total global remittance flows at roughly $905 billion.
 Net migration rate sits inside that wider system of mobility, displacement, labour demand and cross-border family finance.

-Top 10 inflow destinations by net migration rate
+Top 10 inflow-rate destinations by net migration rate

-The ranking below preserves the same Top 10 order as the latest comparable 2024 estimate set used for a 2025 snapshot.
+The ranking below preserves the Top 10 order from the latest comparable estimate set and uses it as a current snapshot for interpretation.
 The biggest editorial correction is interpretive: Ukraine’s extremely high figure should be read as a wartime-population anomaly shaped by displacement, return flows and cross-border movements, not as a conventional immigration boom.
 Venezuela’s positive reading is also best understood as a short-window balance within a much larger regional displacement story.

 | Rank | Country / territory | Net migration rate (per 1,000) |